dnolter959/autodiff/docs/milestone1.md

 In its simplest form, we define the derivative of a function as its rate of change.
 We should familiarize ourselves with an example of a function, the notation for a derivative, and the graphical representation of rate of change.

-Say we are incredibly lucky in our investments and our return, f(x), is modeled by the function f(x) = x2.
+Say we are incredibly lucky in our investments and our return, f(x), is modeled by the function f(x) = $x_2$.
 Here, x can represent the dollar amount we invest.
 We would like to measure the rate at which our return, f(x), changes with respect to a change in our investment dollar amount, x.
 The notation for such is represented mathematically as:

-$\frac{df}{dx}$ = $lim_{x\to 0} \frac{\Delta f}{\Delta x}$
+$\frac{df}{dx}$ = $lim_{\Delta x\to 0} \frac{\Delta f}{\Delta x}$

 For example, we may model the relationship between investment ($x$) and returns ($f(x)$) using a function f : $R$ &rarr; $R$, by $f(x) = x^2$.

+The derivative is modeled as $2\cdot x$ and we can interpret it as the instantaneous rate of change - slope - as seen in the illustration below.

 ![](files/Figure1.png)

 While the example above serves as a toy example to familiarize ourselves with the topic of differentiation and its graphical interpretation, the power of the derivative is not to be understated.
-Its origins data back to Isaac Newton and an application in physics and movement; however, it has since grown with applications in various different branches such as statistics, biology, finance, computer science, and many more fields.
+Its origins date back to Isaac Newton and applications in physics and movement; however, it has since grown with applications in various different branches such as statistics, biology, finance, computer science, and many more fields.

 There are three popular methods to calculate derivatives: